charmoniumQ/wf-reg-test/docs/ncsa_delta_proposal.md

 - [myExperiment](https://www.myexperiment.org/)
 - [WfCommons](https://github.com/wfcommons)

-Because wecannot take one computational experiment and simulate it one, five, and ten years into the future, instead we will look for historical versions of an experiment from one, five, or ten years ago and simulate it today.
+Because we cannot take one computational experiment and simulate it one, five, and ten years into the future, we will instead look for historical versions of an experiment from one, five, or ten years ago and simulate it today.
 The registries above store historical versions of the workflow.
 Some will still work, and some will fail, due to software collapse.
 In either case, resulting execution will be stored in our database.